manoj1023/iitg_leave_system/Testing.md

 **Steps to recreate:** Student Homepage > Apply > Ordinary leave > Dates more than 5 days apart and not adjacent to other leaves
 **Cause:** Missing message box
 **Status:** Being worked on by siddharth  -> **FIXED**

+* Minor Issues (can be implmented if needed else ignored):
+  * Inconsistent disabling of buttons: The buttons on sidebar are only disabled when modifying leave.
+Can be made consistent with rest of the options
+  * Insted of jpeg, jpg extension can be requested from profile pic, as it's the more common name of jpeg extn. and used over internet and in phones
+  * Functionality of accepting landline contact numbers (Eg. 040-2711-2711, i.e 11 digits in total, may cause issues with current number check, analysis needed)

+## Leave Apply Form

+### Covers:
+1. Complete functionality of Director and Staff
+1. One Component of Prof, Dean, HoD

+### Components issues

+* Any date combination works
+**Problem:** Leaves show error when needed but are pushed to DB
+**Steps to recreate:** Open leave apply form > Attempt an obviously wrong date combination > Apply
+**Cause:** Missed cases when using Flags to test leave application
+**Fix:** Using "Exit Sub" to stop attempting to apply whenever illegal combination is encountered
+**Status:** Fixed

+* DB is not tested for presence of duplicate leaves
+**Problem:** Same leave can be applied any number of times
+**Steps to recreate:** Open leave apply form > Apply a valid date combination > Apply > Attempt an overlapping date combination > Apply
+**Cause:** TO check in database for overlapping
+**Fix:** Add a database comparision for overlap
+**Status:** Fixed